Academic Year 2023-2024

 Conditions

-Paul Celan Visiting Fellows are invited to spend three months between September 2023 and June 2024 at the IWM to pursue their translation projects.
-Fellows receive a monthly stipend in the amount of EUR 3,000 to cover all expenses related to their stay in Vienna.
+Paul Celan Visiting Fellows are invited to spend three months between September 2025 and June 2026 at the IWM to pursue their translation projects.
+Fellows receive a monthly stipend in the amount of EUR 3,300 to cover all expenses related to their stay in Vienna.
 In addition, the IWM provides the fellows with an office including access to internet, in-house research and administrative facilities, as well as other services free of charge.
 Generally, fellowships start on the first day of the month and end on the last day of the month.

 Application

-- a curriculum vitae with a bibliography of translations and other relevant publications
+- A curriculum vitae with a bibliography of translations and other relevant publications

-- a contract or a letter of intent from a publisher
+- A contract or a letter of intent from a publisher

-- proof that the translator/publisher holds the rights to the translation and its publication (or has an option on them)
+- Proof that the translator/publisher holds the rights to the translation and its publication (or has an option on them)

 All application materials should be in English.
-Please submit all your application materials as PDF files!

 Selection